Finnish language: Examples

-Note that there are noticeable differences between dialects.
-Also note that here the formal language does not mean a language spoken in formal occasions but the standard language which exists practically only in written form.

 Phonology

 Segmental phonology

 The phoneme inventory of Finnish is moderately small, with a great number of vocalic segments and a restricted set of consonant types, both of which can be long or short.

 Vocalic segments

-Finnish monophthongs show eight vowel qualities that contrast in duration, thus 16 vowel phonemes in total.
+Finnish monophthongs show eight vowel qualities that contrast in duration.
 Vowel allophony is quite restricted.
-Vowel phonemes are always contrastive in word-initial syllables; for non-initial syllable, see morphophonology below.
+All vowels are possible in both initial and non-initial syllables, whether long or short.
 Long and short vowels are shown below.

-The usual analysis is that Finnish has long and short vowels and consonants as distinct phonemes.
-However, long vowels may be analyzed as a vowel followed by a chroneme, or also, that sequences of identical vowels are pronounced as "diphthongs".
 The quality of long vowels mostly overlaps with the quality of short vowels, with the exception of u, which is centralized with respect to uu; long vowels do not morph into diphthongs.
-There are eighteen phonemic diphthongs; like vowels, diphthongs do not have significant allophony.
+There are eighteen diphthongs; like vowels, diphthongs do not have significant allophony.

 Consonants

-Finnish has a consonant inventory of small to moderate size, where voicing is mostly not distinctive, and fricatives are scarce.
-Finnish has relatively few non-coronal consonants.
-Consonants are as follows, where consonants in parentheses are found either only in a few recent loans or are allophones of other phonemes.
+Finnish has a small consonant inventory, in which voicing is mostly not distinctive and fricatives are scarce.
+In the table below, consonants in parentheses are either found only in a few recent loans or are allophones of other phonemes.

-Almost all consonants have phonemic short and long (geminated) forms, although length is only contrastive in consonants word-medially.
+Almost all consonants have phonemic short and long (geminated) forms, although length is only contrastive in medial positions.